 At the hospital

-An MRCP is a special type of MRI scan that may be used.
-It is not widely available.
-If you are having this scan, your doctors will tell you more about it.
+An MRCP is a special type of MRI scan that looks at the gallbladder and nearby organs.
+If you are going to have this scan, your doctors will tell you more about it.

 ERCP (endoscopic retrograde cholangio-pancreatography)